Curriculum

 Impact

 The impact of the pupils’ understanding is constantly monitored through both formative and summative assessment opportunities.
 Each lesson includes guidance to support teachers in assessing pupils against the learning objectives.
-Furthermore, each unit has a unit quiz and knowledge catcher which is used at the start and/ or end of the unit.
+Furthermore, each unit has a unit quiz and knowledge catcher, which is used at the start and/ or end of the unit.

 Pupils should leave school equipped with a range of skills to enable them to succeed in their secondary education and be innovative and resourceful members of society.